AlexPereverzyev/spidy/docs/scraping/scripting.rst

 **Lines 7, 8** - we load GNews main page with the same header as my browser has.
 Your browser and corresponding user agent header might be different.

-.. note:: HTTPS is not supported yet :(

 **Line 11** - ``traverse`` helps to traverse structured documents.
 In it's basic form it accepts path to container and enumerates it's direct children XPaths - `div` variable.
 See more about it in :ref:`syntax`.